Holly Stickley of The White Pear, through her photographs, shares and inspires savvy small gardens, container gardening, and outdoor living.

 Going over new plant material with Maureen and Bruce — one of my favorite parts of the design process.

 Bruce & Maureen New Side Garden with Dry Rock Creek Bed

 To address an ongoing issue of hillside springs eroding the soil down a lengthy side garden, creating a boggy muddy mess, a dry rock creek bed was designed using the French drain technique with multiple dry wells below the decorative rocks to capture the excess water.
 One challenge was curving the path through mature plantings in a natural manner, and carefully transplanting my client’s 10 adult blueberry bushes, which were bearing fruit at the time of the project.
 I incorporated new and existing plant material to design a garden alongside the dry creek.
 A year has passed and no more boggy muddy mess — in its place a beautiful garden!

 Daffodil - Narcissus "Cheerfulness"

 Hybrid Phormium, Heuchera 'Obsidian' & Lewisia.
 I dig the water droplets.

 Originally there were two dogwood trees that sat side by side with the larger dogwood blocking the view of the front door.
-We removed the smaller dogwood and carefully transplanted the larger one in its place—basically switched places.
-Now you have a nice view of the front door.
+We removed the smaller dogwood and successfully transplanted the larger one in its place—basically switched places.
+Now you have a strong clear view of the front door.
 Four years later the garden is healthy and still looking beautiful.

 Tulips, Tassle Fern, Heucheras and Alliums